 - Get feedback from your "clients:" the administrators, teachers, non-teaching staff, yes, even the students you've trained.

 - Consider whether you're meeting the needs of all school or district employees.
 We tend to make teachers' needs a priority, but we also need to make sure that administrators, clerical staff, counselors, custodians, and others have the skills they need to succeed.
-Take time to explore the Leadership Library at e-lead, a new Web site for professional development of administrators.

 - Assess yourself.

 - If you collected data before and after each training session, now is the time to evaluate it.

 - If you haven't collected any data, now is not the time to distribute surveys or other evaluation tools to teachers.
 At this time of year, few have time to do anything more than close out grade books and complete report cards.
 If you have to evaluate the results of your training now, write down the standards you've followed and discuss with staff members how you've met or failed to meet each of those standards.

 - Explore other standards.
 Check out the National Staff Development Council's Standards for Staff Development or the standards available for download from Alabama's Best Practices Center, for example.